shubhamrastoginew1/TALK-AI/readme.md

       npm install
       ```

-3. Create .env file and put your DB_USERNAME and DB_PASSWORD for mongodb there
+3. Create .env file and put your DB_USERNAME and DB_PASSWORD for mongodb and OPENAI_API for openai api there.
 4. Start application :
    1. frontend:
       ```bash
-      npm start
+      npm run dev
       ```
    2. Backend:
       ```bash
-      nodemon index.js
+      npm run dev
       ```